kubernetes-sigs/gateway-api/geps/overview.md

 In short, the GEP issue should only be closed when the work is "done" (whatever that means for that GEP).

-## Status

-Each GEP has a status field that defines it's current state.
-Each transition will require a PR to update the GEP and should be discussed at a community meeting before merging.
-Most GEPS will proceed through the following states:

-* **Provisional:** The goals described by this GEP have consensus but implementation details have not been agreed to yet.
-* **Prototyping:** An extension of `Provisional` which can be opted in to in order to indicate to the community that there are some active practical tests and experiments going on which are intended to be a part of the development of this GEP.
-This may include APIs or code, but that content _must_ not be distributed with releases.
-* **Implementable:** The goals and implementation details described by this GEP have consensus but have not been fully implemented yet.
-* **Experimental:** This GEP has been implemented and is part of the "Experimental" release channel.
-Breaking changes are still possible, up to and including complete removal and moving to `Rejected`.
-* **Standard:** This GEP has been implemented and is part of the "Standard" release channel.
-It should be quite stable.

-Although less common, some GEPs may end up in one of the following states:

-* **Deferred:** We do not currently have bandwidth to handle this GEP, it may be revisited in the future.
-* **Rejected:** This proposal was considered by the community but ultimately rejected.
-* **Replaced:** This proposal was considered by the community but ultimately replaced by a newer proposal.
-* **Withdrawn:** This proposal was considered by the community but ultimately withdrawn by the author.

 ## Format